ogkranthi/100-days-of-code/log.md

 **Thoughts:** : I could not code much, as I went out and did other things, which are not so important.
 I should have completed the coding before I left out.

 **Link to work:* Uploaded to CTCI branch on github

+### Day 5: March 30, 2018

+**Today's Progress**:  Studied Socket.io and chat application building, could not code much

+**Thoughts:** : There are many things that come up like travelling, etc and I should find a way of working around such situations to complete the code.